Utility functions#

 This always loads the data using dask which can be beneficial in many cases, but may not be ideal in others.
 The

-are for describing an ideal chunk shape and size as defined using thedask.array.core.normalize_chunks()
+chunksandblock_size_limitare for describing an ideal chunk shape and size as defined using thedask.array.core.normalize_chunks()function.- Parameters:

 - filename